 The second method you can use to compute the business use of your car is called Standard Mileage.
-You shouold still track both your personal and business miles but you will only use the business portion to calculate your deduction.
-As mentioned above, Lyft does this for you on the Lyft Driver Dashboard and on the Yearly Stats sheet.
-Your miles are shown under “Drive mode miles.”
-In the example above, the driver logged 5,000 driver mode miles.
+You should still track both your personal and business miles but you will only use the business portion to calculate your deduction.
+As mentioned above, Lyft does this for you on the Lyft Driver Dashboard and on the Annual Summary sheet.
+Your miles are shown under Online Miles.
+In the example above, the driver logged 5,000 online miles.
 Add these miles to any additional business miles to get your total business miles.

 To compute the deduction for business use of your car using Standard Mileage method, simply multiply your business miles by the amount per mile allotted by the IRS.

 - In the example above, if all of the miles were driven in the first half of the year, the deduction turns out to be $3,275 (5,000 miles x $.655 = $3,275).
 The rate for 2023 is 65.5 cents per mile.

 In theory, both methods of calculating the expense of business use of your car should produce roughly the same result.
 In the example above, however, the driver’s large lease payments and low mileage result in a higher deduction using Actual Expenses than using Standard Mileage—$4,750 compared to $2,925.
 You are entitled to the larger deduction.

 If a driver’s mileage were higher, the Standard Mileage deduction might yield a larger deduction, like in the example below.

 A Lyft driver has logged 40,000 miles in 2023, and 30,000 of those miles are for business.
 When you divide 30,000 by 40,000, the result is 0.75, or 75%.
 This was the percentage of this driver’s vehicle business use.
 The driver not only drove more miles, but also had larger actual expenses: